-In Year 3 all children are screened for signs of Dyslexia and Dyscalculia.
-The screeners used are the digital versions of the Dyslexia screener and the Dyscalculia screener (both from GL Assessment).
-These are standardised assessments that identify dyslexic or dyscalculic tendencies in pupils aged 5-16+ years and recommend intervention strategies to help them achieve their potential.
+In Year 3 all children are screened for signs of Dyslexia.
+The screeners used are the digital versions of the Dyslexia screener (GL Assessment).
+This is a standardised assessments that identifies dyslexic tendencies in pupils aged 5-16+ years and recommend intervention strategies to help them achieve their potential.

-The results can play an important part in helping both Learning Support teachers and Class Teachers distinguish between those individuals who having general literacy difficulties or have low levels of maths attainment and those whose difficulties are associated with Dyslexia or Dyscalculia.
+The results can play an important part in helping both Learning Support teachers and Class Teachers distinguish between those individuals who having general literacy difficulties or have low levels of maths attainment and those whose difficulties are associated with Dyslexia.
 The results are looked at alongside the child's learning background, teacher and parents' observations and standardised scores from mainstream assessments, before a plan is drawn up either to monitor a child further (where results are inconclusive) or put in place specific support.